Key Areas of Bilateral Cooperation

 - In late 2013, the UAE airlines (Emirates, Etihad, and flyDubai) announced the largest commercial aircraft order in history.
 UAE airlines combined are buying 300+ new Boeing aircraft valued at more than $120 billion, including General Electric engines and maintenance services.

 - California-based AMD and Advanced Technology Investment Company (ATIC) of Abu Dhabi engaged in a joint-venture to open GlobalFoundries, a US-headquartered semiconductor manufacturing company, in 2009.
-GlobalFoundries operates a $4.2 billion semiconductor fabrication plant in upstate in New York, and employs 7,000 Americans in the Northeast United States.
-In September 2016, GlobalFoundries announced plans to invest more than $2 billion in the production of 7-nanometer chips at the New York plant.
+GlobalFoundries operates a $4.2 billion semiconductor fabrication plant in Upstate New York, where it employs nearly 3,000 people.

 - In 2014, UAE-based Gulftainer signed a 35-year agreement to operate a container and cargo terminal at Port Canaveral on Florida's east coast, representing an investment of up to $100 million in equipment and jobs.